alfiecg24/TrollInstallerX/README.md

 Either:
 - You're on a non-MacDirtyCow supported version, and are not connected to the internet, or;
 - You're using a Yellow iPhone 14 or Yellow iPhone 14 Plus on iOS 16.3 (20D50), in which case, [open a GitHub Issue](https://github.com/alfiecg24/TrollInstallerX/issues/new/choose).

+Additionally, if a file exists at `/TrollInstallerX.app/kernelcache`, TrollInstallerX will use that file instead of downloading the kernelcache.
+This can be useful if you have a slow or unreliable internet connection, or happen to have a device and version combination that has no public kernelcache available.

 > Why does TrollInstallerX say "failed to install persistence helper" using the indirect method?